+When they eventually came back in we kept our secret close, and pretended that we had completely forgotten to plan for dessert.
 The adults mumbled a vague promise of ice cream on some unspecified date to the suspicious children (while the teenager giggled behind her phone.)

-On the car ride home we confessed our misdeed to Logan (he had, after all seen a tart get packed into the car at the start of our trip.)
+On the car ride home we confessed our misdeed to our son (he had, after all seen a tart get packed into the car at the start of our trip.)

 - 2 medium Cortland apples

-- 2 medium Granny Smith apples* (see note at bottom)
+- 2 medium Granny Smith apples* (see note at bottom

-- 2 TB lemon juice
+- 2 tablespoons lemon juice

-- 8 oz. almond paste, grated
+- 8 ounces almond paste, grated

-- 1/2 c. granulated sugar
+- 1/2 cup granulated sugar

-- 2 eggs, beaten
+- 2 large eggs, beaten

-- 2 TB all-purpose flour, unbleached
+- 2 tablespoons all-purpose flour, unbleached

-- 1/4 c. slivered almonds
+- 1/4 cup slivered almonds

-- Sea Salt Caramel Sauce
+- 1/4 cup Sea Salt Caramel Sauce

-- Pick up the dough by loosely rolling it over the rolling pin and place inside a 10″ nonstick spring-form pan (or a regular spring-form pan that has been greased.)
+- Take the chilled pastry dough and roll it out on a floured surface.
+Roll the dough into a circle approximately 13 inches in diameter.
+Pick up the dough by loosely rolling it over the rolling pin and place inside a 10-inch nonstick spring-form pan (or a regular spring-form pan that has been greased.)
 Gently center the dough in the pan and press into the bottom.
 With floured fingers press the dough around the sides creating a lip that is about 1-1/2″ high.
 Use a fork to prick a few holes over the bottom.
 Cover the dough with plastic wrap and place the pan in the fridge.

 - Use a box grater to grate the almond paste into the bowl of a stand mixer.
-Add in the sugar and eggs and beat well to combine thoroughly.
-Stir in the 2 tablespoons of flour.
-Set aside.
+Add in the sugar and eggs and beat them together well.
+Stir in the 2 tablespoons of flour and set aside.

 - Heat a small nonstick skillet over medium-high heat.
-Place the slivered almonds in the pan, and toast for approximately 5 minutes.
+Place the slivered almonds in the pan, and toast them for approximately 5 minutes.
 Shake and stir the almonds often and watch carefully to prevent burning.
-When done they should be browned and fragrant.
+When done they should be very lightly browned and fragrant.
 Pour the almonds out onto a cutting board and use a sharp knife to coarsely chop them.